North Devon

 By Train

 There is only one railway line in North Devon, which terminates at Barnstaple, at the end of the Tarka Line from Exeter.
 Main line trains run from Exeter to many parts of the country.
-The branch line services is operated by Wessex Trains and main line trains to Exeter operate from London Waterloo (South West Trains), London Paddington, Bristol and Reading (First Great Western), Bristol, Birmingham and the North (Virgin Trains) and Cardiff (Arriva Trains Wales).
+The branch line service to Exeter is operated by First Great Western Trains.
+At Exeter there are long distance connections to Cornwall, Bristol, London, Birmingham, Manchester and the North.
+Trains from Exeter are operated by First Great Western (to Plymouth, Penzance, Exmouth, Bristol and London Paddington), Cross Country Trains (to Plymouth, Penzance, Bristol, Birmingham, Manchester, Northern England and Scotland), and South West Trains (to Salisbury and London Waterloo).

 Comments?
 Email webmaster@explorethesouthwestcoastpath.co.uk